This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Many theories surround the giant's identity.
 Is it an ancient symbol of spirituality?
 The Greco-Roman hero Hercules?
 Or a mockery of Oliver Cromwell?
 Local folklore has long held it to be an aid to fertility.

 Above the Cerne Giant is a rectangular earthwork enclosure, known as the Trendle.

 Like the giant, the Trendle is of unknown origin, but it is believed to date back to the Iron Age.
 It is still used today by local Morris Dancers as a site for May Day celebrations.

 Ever wondered what's involved in keeping the Giant in good condition with a well-defined outline?
-This summer a group of rangers and volunteers gave it a good refresh.
+Last summer a group of rangers and volunteers gave it a good refresh.
 Here's an overview of the work carried out, which involved a strimmer, some spade work and plenty of care.

-Last November, the Cerne Giant had a temporary new look for a starring role in a men's health campaign.
+In November 2013, the Cerne Giant had a temporary new look for a starring role in a men's health campaign.
 He proudly sported a massive grass moustache for Movember, which raises awareness and funds for prostate and testicular cancer and mental health.